foonerd/volumio-bluetooth-core/docs/build-bluez.md

 ### Additional Notes:
 - If you're building for multiple architectures, ensure the appropriate Dockerfile (`Dockerfile.arm64`, `Dockerfile.amd64`, etc.) is used.
 - The `extract-bluez-source.sh` script should be rerun if you want to update the source or packaging files.
-- Use the `--verbose` flag in the `run-docker.sh` commands to get detailed logs during the build process.
+- Use the `--verbose` flag in the `run-docker-bluez.sh` commands to get detailed logs during the build process.